UKPLab/CARE/docs/source/for_developers/backend/validation.rst

 The validation flow consists of three key components:

 - **Validation Schema**: A JSON schema stored in the Configuration table that defines validation rules.
+  For details on creating and configuring validation schemas, see :doc:`../../for_researchers/validation_schemas`.
 - **Validator**: A utility class implemented in ``backend/utils/validator.js``.
 Handles file download and validation logic.
 - **Frontend**: Users select a validation schema via the validator selector (see the ``ValidatorSelector`` component used in the dashboard submission flow).